microsoft/playwright/docs/api.md

 #### elementHandle.screenshot([options])
 - `options` <[Object]> Screenshot options.
   - `path` <[string]> The file path to save the image to.
 The screenshot type will be inferred from file extension.
 If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 If no path is provided, the image won't be saved to the disk.
-  - `type` <"png"|"jpeg"> Specify screenshot type, defaults to 'png'.
+  - `type` <"png"|"jpeg"> Specify screenshot type, defaults to `png`.
   - `quality` <[number]> The quality of the image, between 0-100.
 Not applicable to `png` images.
   - `omitBackground` <[boolean]> Hides default white background and allows capturing screenshots with transparency.
+Not applicable to `jpeg` images.
 Defaults to `false`.
 - returns: <[Promise]<|[Buffer]>> Promise which resolves to buffer with the captured screenshot.

-This method scrolls element into view if needed, and then uses [page.screenshot](#pagescreenshotoptions) to take a screenshot of the element.
+This method scrolls element into view if needed before taking a screenshot.
 If the element is detached from DOM, the method throws an error.

 #### elementHandle.scrollIntoViewIfNeeded()
 - returns: <[Promise]> Resolves after the element has been scrolled into view.